docbrown90/ReBotDocs/docs/casting_spells.rst

 Casting Basics
 --------------

+***All cast methods require the spell name to be in English, it will be converted to the proper localized version by ReBot.***

 Each cast method will return true or false depending on if the spell can be casted.
 If the cast did succeed and its a spell that triggers the GCD, you should return directly after.
 This lets the bot know it should wait for the GCD to cast the next spell.